Texas Legislature Passes ‘Bounty Hunter’ Ban on Abortion Pills

 Since 1954

-Mary Tuma is a freelance reporter based in Austin who focuses on Texas reproductive rights.
-Her work has appeared in The Guardian, The New York Times, The Nation, VICE, Rewire News Group, HuffPost, and Ms. Magazine.
+Mary Tuma is a special investigative correspondent for the Observer focused on reproductive rights.
+She is an Austin-based freelance reporter whose work has also appeared in The Guardian, The New York Times, The Nation, Mother Jones, and The Intercept.
 She has worked as a staff reporter for the Austin Chronicle, San Antonio Current, the Texas Independent, and the American Independent News Network.

 Despite a brain cancer diagnosis and political setbacks, the Texas native is investing in a new strategy: abortion storytelling for the TikTok age.